BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/SonarQube-interface-to-Endevor/README.md

 **[WAITFILE.rex](https://github.com/BroadcomMFD/broadcom-product-scripts/blob/main/endevor/Field-Developed-Programs/Miscellaneous-items/WAITFILE.rex)** for looping through wait periods of time, until a specific file becomes available.

-**[WHEREIAM.rex](https://github.com/BroadcomMFD/broadcom-product-scripts/blob/main/endevor/Field-Developed-Programs/Package-Automation/WHEREIAM.rex)** the utility you can run to discover the name to use for renaming your @SITE member.

 As a SonarQube job runs, it places members into a "work" dataset you name as the **SonarWorkfile**.
 You can View the members to see actions performed, and to help resolve issues.